-Details of this warranty may be found with other vehicle warranties in your Warranty Information Booklet which comes with your NISSAN vehicle.
+Details of these warranties may be found with other vehicle warranties in your Warranty Information Booklet which comes with your NISSAN vehicle.
 If you did not receive a Warranty Information Booklet, or it is lost, you may obtain a replacement by writing to:

-Nissan Canada Inc. 5290 Orbitor Drive Mississauga, Ontario, L4W 4Z5
+Nissan Canada Inc.

+5290 Orbitor Drive

+Mississauga, Ontario, L4W 4Z5

-REPORTING SAFETY DEFECTS
+REPORTING SAFETY DEFECTS (US only)